MetPX/sarracenia/doc/sr_subscribe.1.rst

 ==============

-Metpx Sarracenia provides minimum functionality to deal with the most common cases, but provides flexibility to override those common cases with user plugins scripts, written in python.
+Metpx Sarracenia provides minimum functionality to deal with the most common cases, but provides flexibility to override or add functionality with python plugins scripts.
-MetPX comes with a variety of scripts which can act as examples.
+MetPX comes with a variety of example plugins, and uses some to implement base functionality, such as logging (implemented by default use of msg_log, file_log, post_log plugins. )

-Users can place their own scripts in the script sub-directory of their config directory tree.
+Users can place their own scripts in the script sub-directory of their config directory tree ( on Linux, the ~/.config/sarra/plugins.)

-A user script should be placed in the ~/.config/sarra/plugins directory.

 There are two varieties of scripts:  do\_* and on\_*.
 Do\_* scripts are used to implement functions, replacing built-in functionality, for example, to implement